It is the same five questions every week.

 Publishing rules that prevent drift

 Consistency builds trust.
-Treat your HR FAQ knowledge base like a living product.
+Treat the HR FAQ knowledge base like a living product.

 Do this for every FAQ: